reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

 In the `getUserWithPipelining()` test method, an instance of `MinimalHttpAsyncClient` is initialized to `null`.
 The method starts by attempting to start a minimal HTTP/1 asynchronous client using the `startMinimalHttp1AsyncClient()` method of the `userHttpRequestHelper` object.
-This client is assigned to the `minimalHttpAsyncClient` variable.
+Finally, it assigns this client to the `minimalHttpAsyncClient` variable.

 It creates a list of user IDs (`userIdList`).
 Then invokes `getUserWithPipelining()` method on the `userHttpRequestHelper` object, passing the `minimalHttpAsyncClient`, the `userIdList`, a delay of 3 seconds, and the scheme and hostname of the target server ("https" and "reqres.in" respectively).
 This method orchestrates the parallel execution of pipelined requests to the specified endpoints.